 Whilst on their starvation circuit they met up with Bruce Woodley, a singer, guitarist and banjo player.
 Since Bruce was also struggling, they asked him to join them.
-And then Judith Durham, a first-rate jazz and gospel singer, joined the boys to make The Seekers complete.
+And then Judith Durham, an attractive stenographer – and first-rate jazz and gospel singer – joined the boys to make The Seekers complete.

-The group began playing in night clubs around Melbourne, but still felt they would have greater opportunities outside Australia.
-They signed up for a working holiday on a round the world cruise ship, and in May 1964 they landed in Britain, completely unheralded and unknown.
+The group began playing in nightclubs around Melbourne, but still felt they would have greater opportunities outside Australia.
+They talked the Sitmar cruise line into a free passage to England in return for singing for their supper on board the ship, and in May 1964 they landed in Britain, completely unheralded and unknown.

 The Seekers’ first year in England was a phenomenal success, and their return home to Australia for a concert tour was a national event.
 They also stopped off in the USA to appear on The Ed Sullivan Show.